ReactiveX/rxjs-core-notes/2016-12/december-20.md

 We will commit to enforcing that any new features must be documented.
 To entice contributors to document existing APIs will be considering some rewards.

-# Review PRs/Issues
+## Review PRs/Issues

 * We're looking into adding static versions of mergeAll/concatAll/etc operators
 * Fix groupBy to dispose of outer subscription [#2201](https://github.com/ReactiveX/rxjs/pull/2201)
   * We're not confident to merge this without a test.
 Assigned: @blesh
-* Add join/groupJoin operators [#2194](https://github.com/ReactiveX/rxjs/pull/2194)
+* Join pattern operators like join/groupJoin/when/etc [#2194](https://github.com/ReactiveX/rxjs/pull/2194)
   * Aren't frequently used, but are hard to implement for users.
-Growing number of node.js users of RxJS means we would like to include them but want to release them together.
+Growing number of node.js users of RxJS means we'll consider including them but want to release them together.
 * Cancel scheduled timeout work, if no longer needed [#2135](https://github.com/ReactiveX/rxjs/pull/2135)
 	* Needs comments on why we're using lift this way, also remove npm script changes.
 Assigned: @jayphelps